 However, what people usually mean by saying their muffins are peaked on top is that they are more peaked than usual.
-If the muffins are coming to a strange peak at the top that makes them more closely resemble a mountain than a dome, then something has gone awry.
+If they are coming to a strange peak at the top that makes them more closely resemble a mountain than a dome, something has gone awry.

 This occurs when you mix the muffins more than you should.
-Typically, mixing muffins a little too much will lead to results such as this, and you can get things to turn out normal by only mixing the muffins enough to get things moist.
+Typically, mixing muffins a little too much will lead to results such as this, and you can get things to turn out normal by only mixing them enough to get things moist.

 Thankfully, having your muffins peak a bit too much won’t ruin them or anything.
 It just might make them a bit less aesthetically pleasing if you were going for a traditional muffin look.

 Getting the Ingredients Wrong